FURNACEAI/pagefreezer-part-2/Readme.md

 # Issues

-1) Turning off thread-safe for SQLite create an opening for disk I/O errors.
+1) Turning off thread-safe for SQLite creates an opening for disk I/O errors.
 Wouldn't happen with a real database.

 2) Just realized I should destroy any URLs in the list not being used post-limit so they're not chewing up memory.
 Noted for improvements.

 3) The summary stat "Largest URL delay (last 5 mins):" can return None if it's been more than five minutes since this was running.
-Note for improvements.
+Noted for improvements.